Knowledge Distillation

 Soft Targets as Regularizers

-Soft Targets or labels predicted from a model contain more information that binary hard labels due to the fact that they encode similarity measures between the classes.
+Soft Targets or labels predicted from a model contain more information than binary hard labels due to the fact that they encode similarity measures between the classes.

 Incorrect labels tagged by the model describe co-label similarities, and these similarities should be evident in future stages of learning, even if the effect is diminished.
 For example, imagine training a deep neural net on a classification dataset of various dog breeds.
-In the initial few stages of learning the model will not accurately distinguish between similar dog-breeds such as a Belgian Shepherd versus a German Shepherd.
+In the initial few stages of learning, the model will not accurately distinguish between similar dog breeds such as a Belgian Shepherd versus a German Shepherd.
 This same effect, although not so exaggerated, should appear in later stages of training.
-If given an image of a German Shepherd, the model predicts the class German Shepherd with a high-accuracy, the next highest predicted dog should still be a Belgian Shepherd or a similar looking dog.
+If given an image of a German Shepherd, the model predicts the class German Shepherd with high accuracy, the next highest predicted dog should still be a Belgian Shepherd or a similar-looking dog.
 Over-fitting starts to occur when the majority of these co-label effects begin to disappear.
-By forcing the model to contain these effects in the later stages of training, we reduced the amount of over-fitting.
+By forcing the model to maintain these effects in the later stages of training, we reduce the amount of over-fitting.
 Though using soft targets as Regularizers is not considered very effective.
-Checkout this blog by neptune.ai to get more idea about different algorithms used for knowledge distillation.
+Check out this blog by neptune.ai to get more ideas about different algorithms used for knowledge distillation.

 Follow me on twitter @theujjwal9